agwadan/covid19-tracker/README.md

 ### Covid19-Tracker

-An app to track the state of Covid19 in the world.
+A React app to track the state of Covid19 in the world.